Tag Archives: Till Death Do Us Part

 Again if we understand that the institution of marriage was conceived by God expressly to slow man’s descent into greater sin, then we must use the institution in such a way so as to achieve that goal.
 God gave us the institution to prevent alliances with unbelievers, fornication and adultery, and homosexuality.
 If we use the institution of marriage to embolden men to commit these sins, then we have missed the mark altogether.
 We have done this in two ways: most recently through homosexual marriages, and for much of the Christian era through the refusal to allow the dissolution of unequally yoked marriages.
 Repentance through the dissolution of such relationships can end the sin of being unequally yoked to an unbeliever, but when it comes to marriage most of the church fathers have decided that it is a sin to dissolve unequally yoked marriages.
 In so doing we have begun serving the institution of marriage rather than allowing it to serve us.

 It is equally clear that the New Testament continues this teaching.
 Paul says, “Do not be unequally yoked with unbelievers” (2 Cor.
 6:14).
 Many theologians and pastors use this text to tell young people not to enter unequally yoked marriages, but they change their view after the wedding has taken place.
 They say, “Clearly this text does not refer to marriage relationships.”
 This is for many the most godless statement that has ever proceeded from their lips.
-How dare they utter such nonsense?
+The cowardice!
 One need only look at the text and immediately determine that it must apply to the marriage relationship.
 How could it not?

 Do not be unequally yoked with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?
 Or what harmony has Christ with Belial, or what has a believer in common with an unbeliever?
 Or what agreement has the temple of God with idols (2 Corinthians 6:14-16a)?

 This is precisely what Jesus was teaching in Matthew’s tenth chapter verses 34-39, “For I came to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and a man’s enemies will be the members of his household” (Vs. 35-36).
 At the end of Matthew chapter nineteen verse 29 (also Luke 18:29) Jesus says, “And everyone who has left houses or brothers or sisters or father or mother or wife or children or farms for My name’s sake, will receive many times as much, and will inherit eternal life.”
-Most modern versions of the bible have removed the word “wife” from the Matthew passage (but not from the Luke passage) because it does not fit the man-made doctrine against divorce for unequally yoked marriages, but Jesus said it.
+Most modern versions of the bible have removed the word “wife” from the Matthew passage because it does not fit the man-made doctrine against divorce for unequally yoked marriages, but Jesus said it.
+As you can see above, Luke’s gospel still includes wife.
 And it fits the rest of scripture.
 When Jesus says, “He who loves father or mother more than Me is not worthy of Me; and he who loves son or daughter more than Me is not worthy of Me” can this be any less true of a spouse?
 Jesus instructs His disciples to separate themselves from the world because such unions will destroy them.

 Since so much of the church has deemed it sinful to divorce based upon the grounds of being bond together with an unbeliever, then the logical conclusion must be that they do not think it a sin to be unequally yoked.
 How can this claim be made in the face of so many biblical passages forbidding unequally yoked relationships?
 Here is the logical argument upon which so much of the church rests their case:

 A marriage is legitimate when it is in conformity to biblical precepts.
-So it must have one man and one woman, they must both be faithful believers and they must both be free to marry (not already married).
-Illegitimate marriages would involve polygamy, homosexuality, incest, two lost individuals, unequally yoked individuals, and one or more individuals already married to someone else.
+So it must have one man and one woman, they must both be faithful believers or neither are believers, and they must both be free to marry i.e. not already married.
+Illegitimate marriages would involve polygamy, homosexuality, incest, unequally yoked individuals, and one or more individuals already married to someone else.

 Secondly, even if an illegitimate, unequally yoked marriage were valid in that it has happened and is now a reality, the churches’ position must be that the believer will be called to repent and come out from this unholy union.
 Scripture compares these unions to a partnership of righteousness to lawlessness, a fellowship of light with darkness, harmonizing Christ Jesus with ungodliness and destruction, and joining in agreement the temple of God with idols.
 Dear brothers and sisters, these things cannot be—they are impossible.
+Don’t take my word for it, read 2 Corinthians 6:14 to the end of the chapter over and over and see it for yourself.
 Therefore an unequally yoke marriage cannot be.
-The body of Christ is to work toward cleansing all of its members from such uncleanness.
+Paul laid out a new doctrine in 1 Corinthians 7:12-16 that offers the only exception to this rule.
+You can read this exception in the blog article titled: “1 Corinthians 7:12-16 Properly Interpreted Strengthens the Case for Unequally Yoked Divorce Found in 2 Corinthians 6:14-7:1” The body of Christ is to work toward cleansing all of its members from such uncleanness.
+To do so protects marriages, families and churches from impurity and unholiness.

 In the same way, what makes for a suitable help mate for God’s elect children?
 The same list: They must be humans made in God’s image, they must correspond to one another as members of the opposite sex and they must both possess the righteousness of Christ.
 If even one of these necessary attributes were missing then a suitable help mate could not be found.
 Two out of three isn’t bad right?
 By no means!
 All three are necessary for God’s elect children to be obediently walking in His ways.
 Being unequally yoked to an unbeliever is not one of the ways of the Lord.
 To be walking in a way other than God’s ways is sin.
 We need to repent of all sin and turn back and walk the way of the Lord.
 Christian marriages must be two halves of a whole.
 Both must be in Christ Jesus for their marriage to bring honor and glory to God.

 In conclusion, consider the example of Judah’s good king Jehoshaphat.
 His story is among the most mournful in all of the bible.
 He was among the very best of Judah’s kings, but he failed to understand the importance of this one truth.
 He kept yoking himself to his godless brothers in Israel.
 He was such a godly man that we might suspect his motive was to help wicked Israel turn to God.
-After a second incidence of Jehoshaphat yoking himself to the godless Israelites God’s prophet asked Jehoshaphat a rhetorical question, “Should you help the wicked and love those who hate the LORD and so bring wrath on yourself from the LORD (2 Chronicles 19:2)?
+After a second incidence of Jehoshaphat yoking himself to the godless Israelites, God’s prophet asked Jehoshaphat a rhetorical question, “Should you help the wicked and love those who hate the LORD and so bring wrath on yourself from the LORD (2 Chronicles 19:2)?
+The obvious answer was “By no means, or God forbid.”
 A few short years later Jehoshaphat, who by all accounts was obediently serving God well, allied himself once again with the king of Israel and this time the LORD’s wrath came upon him mightily.
 The very same godless souls that he was helping and loving were the ones who destroyed him and his whole family.
 His kingdom became their kingdom.
 The wicked woman (Athaliah) whom he took for his son in marriage was none other than the daughter of Ahab and Jezebel.
-She oversaw the murder of Jehoshaphat’s family, she destroyed his legacy, and she took his place on the throne ruling Judah for nearly seven years doing much harm to God’s people in the process.
+Athaliah murdered her husband (Jehoshaphat’s son), she oversaw the murder of Jehoshaphat’s family, she destroyed his legacy, and she took his place on the throne ruling Judah for nearly seven years doing much harm to God’s people in the process.
+The command, “Do not be bound together with unbelievers” rings through the corridors of time all the way to our own day reeking havoc upon all who do not heed God’s command.

 God’s people are commanded to advance the gospel.
 God’s people are prohibited from being bound to unbelievers.
 God’s people cannot hope to effectively advance the gospel while practicing the sin of being bound to unbelievers.
 Bad Company corrupts good morals.
-Dating evangelism is a horrible idea.
-Unequally yoked evangelism is even worse.
+Evangelistic dating is a horrible idea.
+Evangelistic marriage is even worse.
 Only when two godless people are already married and subsequently God saves one of them are they to follow Paul’s advice in 1 Cor.
-7 and see if the Lord intends to save the as yet unbelieving spouse.
+7 and see if the Lord intends to save the unbelieving spouse.
 But believers who have knowingly or ignorantly yoked themselves to unbelievers cannot expect a different outcome than Jehoshaphat’s.

-The primary reason God has forbidden unequally yoked marriages is because they will destroy the believer as surely as Jehoshaphat’s unholy alliances destroyed him.
+The primary reason God has forbidden unequally yoked marriages is because they will destroy the believer as surely as Jehoshaphat’s unholy alliances destroyed him and the kingdom of Judah.
 He did everything else just as God commanded, but he continued in the pattern of yoking himself to the godless Israelites.
-The believer who continues in an unequally yoked marriage will be destroyed.
+The believer who continues in an unequally yoked marriage will suffer unspeakable harm.
 Only those who have languished in an unequally yoked marriage for years and have finally been set free can clearly see how much destruction was being done to them and how completely it inhibited their walk and ministry.
 If a believer appears to be doing well in their walk with God while being unequally yoked, how are they any different than Jehoshaphat?
 Their destruction is coming.
 Their unregenerate partner will have the greater influence upon their children, and that will only be the beginning of the destruction they will experience if they do not obediently repent of their godless union to an unbeliever.
 None can bring idols into the temple of God and expect God’s favor.

 Valid or not, unequally yoked marriages should be repented of as soon as humanly possible.
 When the New Testament provides infidelity and abandonment as the two grounds for legitimate divorce it was understood that the marriages being dissolved were thought to be equally yoked relationships because unequally yoked marriages had long since been forbidden and were unthinkable.
 God does not change.
 Unequally yoked marriages are still forbidden according to the word of God.
 “Do not be unequally yoked to unbelievers.”
 “Should you help the wicked and love those who hate the LORD and so bring wrath on yourself from the LORD?”